JRizzo-8/StudentDatabase/README.md

 command line program to practice basic arrays and switch case statements.
 Mock student database that lets the user view students and their hometowns and favorite foods
+uses C#